 Conservation areas are designated where it is considered desirable to preserve or enhance the character of the area.
 They have added protection against poor or inappropriate development and certain works may require Conservation Area consent.
 We are responsible for designated Conservation Areas.
 For a list of all designated areas in the district, see the Conservation Areas list.

 Certain species, such as bats and barn owls, are protected by law and so their presence must be ascertained before development commences on a site.
-Read the information on protected sites and species.

 Local, regional and national planning policy will determine the way your application will be considered.
-To find out more, go to planning policy for Eden.
+To find out more, go to Planning Policy for Eden.

 The Highways Department of Cumbria County Council examines the effect of a proposal on highway capacity issues, design and suitability of junction and highway layouts, and parking and service delivery arrangements.
 For further information, please contact Capita Symonds, Cumbria Highways, Skirsgill Highways Depot, Skirsgill, Penrith CA10 2BQ, or telephone the highways hotline on 0300 303 2992.